La Roche-en-Ardenne Castle

 La Roche-en-Ardenne Castle, locally known as Château Feodal de La Roche-en-Ardenne, lies above the village of the same name, in the province of Luxembourg in the Wallonia region in Belgium.

-The ruins of this medieval castle lie on a rocky outcrop dominating the green valley, which is nestled in a loop formed by the river Ourthe and the steep sides of the Deister mountain.
-The ruins, dating back to the 11th century, look gloomy but impressive, emphasized by the roughly piled slate walls.
+The ruins of this medieval castle sit on a rocky outcrop overlooking the lush valley, which is nestled within a loop formed by the Ourthe River and the steep slopes of Deister Mountain.
+Dating back to the 11th century, the ruins appear gloomy yet impressive, highlighted by the roughly piled slate walls.

-From the 12th century on the castle took a strategic place in the development and defense of trade and it got to be a halting place in the trading route of English wool to Lombardia in present Italy.
+From the 12th century onward, the castle played a strategic role in the development and defense of trade, becoming a stopping point on the trade route that transported English wool to Lombardy in present-day Italy.

-The castle was conquered by the French in 1681 who rebuilt the castle so that it could withstand the new artillery.
+The castle was conquered by the French in 1681, who then rebuilt it to withstand modern artillery.

-La Roche-en-Ardenne Castle was inhabited until 1780 when it was abandoned.
-It quickly fell to ruin when in the 19th century it was stripped of all useful materials by the villagers of La Roche.
+La Roche-en-Ardenne Castle was inhabited until 1780, after which it was abandoned.
+It rapidly fell into ruin when, in the 19th century, the villagers of La Roche stripped it of all usable materials.

-In 1903 during superficial excavations, inside the castle walls, pieces of polished flint, a whetstone and several shards of prehistoric pottery were discovered.
-Also, in 1954 a Roman coin minted in the 4th century was found.
-In 1995 more serious excavation works started.
-Proof was found that the castle site once housed a Celtic oppidum and a Roman fort.
+During superficial excavations in 1903, inside the castle walls, fragments of polished flint, a whetstone, and several shards of prehistoric pottery were found.
+Additionally, in 1954, a Roman coin minted in the 4th century was discovered.
+More extensive excavations in 1995 revealed proof that the castle site once housed a Celtic oppidum and a Roman fort.

-This is a very attractive ruined castle in a touristic little village.
-In summer it is the stage of demonstrations with different birds of prey and after dark a very nice show with music and colored lights.
-Also very attractive in winter when bad weather and mist make the castle very ominous.
+Today, this is an attractive, ruined castle in a charming tourist village.
+In summer, it hosts demonstrations with various birds of prey and, after dark, features a delightful show with music and colored lights.
+It remains equally captivating in winter, when bad weather and mist lend the castle an ominous atmosphere.

 Gallery